nishidshajib/eco-landing/content/fhaloanofficers/blogs/fha-vs-conventional-loans-2025.md

 tags: ["FHA vs conventional", "loan comparison", "mortgage choice", "first-time buyers", "loan types"]
 categories: ["FHA Loans", "Loan Comparisons", "Mortgage Education"]
 description: "Complete comparison of FHA vs. conventional loans for 2025.
 Learn which mortgage type saves more based on your credit score, down payment, and long-term plans."
+excerpt: "Complete comparison of FHA vs. conventional loans for 2025.
+Learn which mortgage type saves more based on your credit score, down payment, and long-term plans."
 image: "https://images.unsplash.com/photo-1524758631624-e2822e304c36?q=80&w=1200&auto=format&fit=crop"
 ---

-# FHA vs. Conventional Loans: Which Mortgage Type Is Right for You?

 The debate between FHA and conventional loans isn't about which is objectively better—it's about which saves you more money based on your specific credit profile, down payment, and how long you plan to keep the loan.
 Most borrowers get this decision wrong because they focus solely on down payment requirements instead of analyzing total costs over their actual holding period.